Rigo-codes/aisd-wde-4-Intermediate-flexbox/README.md

 ## 1. **Create the Project Folder and Files**
-   - [ ] Create a folder named `responsive_flexbox` to store all your project files.
+   - [x ] Create a folder named `responsive_flexbox` to store all your project files.

-   - [ ] Inside the `responsive_flexbox` folder, create a file named `index.html`.
+   - [ x] Inside the `responsive_flexbox` folder, create a file named `index.html`.
 This will be your main HTML file.

-   - [ ] In the `responsive_flexbox` folder, create another file named `styles.css`.
+   - [x ] In the `responsive_flexbox` folder, create another file named `styles.css`.
 This file will contain the CSS used to style your HTML content.

 ## 2. **Start with an HTML Boilerplate**
 Now that you have your files set up, start by adding the basic HTML5 boilerplate.

-  - [ ] Open your currently empty index.html file and add the following code to it.
+  - [x ] Open your currently empty index.html file and add the following code to it.

 ```html
 <!DOCTYPE html>